-The first camp ever was held at Humphrey's Farm, Guestling, at Whitsun 1934, as a training camp for PLs and APLs.
+The first camp ever was held at Humphrey's Farm, Guestling, at Whitsun 1934, as a training camp for Patrol Leaders and Assistant Patrol Leaders (or Seconds as they were then known).
 Whitsun camps, which started straight after school on the Friday of half-term and finished on the Tuesday morning, continued to be held at local farms until the late 60's.
 They were regarded as training camps for the Tenderfoots, as new Scouts used to be called.

 The first Summer Camp, attended by 13 Scouts, was at Shopham Bridge, near Petworth - an area to which we have returned many times.
 The trek cart, which we still use, was already one of the Troop's treasured possessions.

 By the time of the Cranham camp of 1939, two Senior patrols, the Owls and the Buffaloes, had been established, and there were over 40 Scouts at camp.
-Aerial runways and axemanship were well established in the programme, as these photos, from the second Cranham camp, illustrate.
+Aerial runways and axemanship were well established in the programme, as these two photos from the second Cranham camp illustrate.

 During the war camping continued more or less as normal; the two main problems the war brought were camouflaging the tents, and coping with food rationing.
 The camps were mostly held at Gorhambury Park, which was about 3 miles from the St. Albans HQ.
 It says much for the enthusiasm of the Scouts at the time that everything had to be taken to camp by trek cart.
 By the time the Troop returned to Hastings there were eight patrols, with eight Scouts in each patrol!